phac-nml/irida/doc/user/user/samples/index.md

 Once you have selected your files and selected your options, click *Submit* to begin the concatenation.
 This may take a while, so you should stay on this page until the process is complete.
 Once your files are concatenated, you will be redirected back to the sample-files page.

-#### Viewing associated assemblies
+#### Viewing genome assemblies

-Samples can also be associated with assembled genomes.
+Samples can also contain assembled genomes.

 ![sample-automated-assembly](images/sample-automated-assembly.png)

-Associating assembled genomes with samples can occur in two ways:
+Genome assemblies can be linked to samples in two ways:

 1. By enabling [automated assemblies](../project/#automated-pipelines), which will be triggered on upload of sequencing files in the appropriate project.
 2. Or by selecting the option to save assemblies back to a sample from the [Launch Pipelines](../pipelines/#saving-pipeline-results-to-a-sample) page.

 The assembled genome file can be downloaded by clicking the <span class="fa fa-fw fa-download"></span> icon.

-#### Deleting associated assemblies
+#### Deleting genome assemblies

 Assembled genomes may be deleted from a sample by selecting the <img src="images/delete-icon.png" alt="Delete icon" class="inline"> icon.

 ![delete-sample-assembly](images/delete-sample-assembly.png)

-#### Viewing automated assemblies associated with sequencing files
+#### Viewing automated assemblies

 If the project manager has enabled automated assemblies for uploaded data an assembly will be shown associated with the particular sequence files used to generate the assembled genome.

 ![Automated assembly](images/automated-assembly.png)

 The assembly status will be displayed along with a link to view the assembly results page.
-On completion, the assembled genome will be associated with the sample.
+On completion, the assembled genome will be saved back to the Sample.
 For more information on viewing pipeline results see the [pipeline documentation](../pipelines/#viewing-pipeline-results)

 See the [project documentation](../project#automated-pipelines) for information on enabling automated assembly.